Infant Mortality Rate

-- Data Source: California Dept. of Public Health, Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Sept.
-2017).
+- Data Source: California Dept. of Public Health, Birth and Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Feb.
+2019).

-- Footnote: Data are presented as rates over three-year periods.
+- Footnote: County-level data reflect the county of residence, not the county in which the birth or death occurred.
 The notation S refers to data that have been suppressed because there were fewer than 20 infant deaths.
 N/A means that data are not available.

 - Measures of Infant Mortality on Kidsdata.org

-- Infant mortality rate by leading cause of death,* as three-year averages
+- Infant mortality rate by leading causes of death,* over three-year periods

 - Infant Mortality